Dhanishthad/StreamlitML/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/streamlit/app-starter-kit?quickstart=1)

 ## Features
--> Data Display: Shows raw data and visualizations.
+-> Data Display: Shows raw data and visualizations.<br>
--> Input Features: Allows users to input penguin characteristics.
+-> Input Features: Allows users to input penguin characteristics.<br>
--> Data Preparation: Prepares the data for model training.
+-> Data Preparation: Prepares the data for model training.<br>
--> Model Training: Trains a Random Forest classifier.
+-> Model Training: Trains a Random Forest classifier.<br>
--> Prediction and Visualization: Displays the prediction and probabilities.
+-> Prediction and Visualization: Displays the prediction and probabilities.<br>

 ## Further Reading
-#Importing Libraries
--> streamlit: For creating the interactive web application.
--> numpy: For numerical operations.
--> pandas: For data manipulation and analysis.
--> RandomForestClassifier: Machine learning model used for classification.

-#Usage
+Usage<br>
--> Run the App: Execute the Streamlit app to start the server and open the application in your web browser.
+-> Run the App: Execute the Streamlit app to start the server and open the application in your web browser.<br>
--> Input Data: Use the sidebar to input feature values for a penguin.
+-> Input Data: Use the sidebar to input feature values for a penguin.<br>
--> View Predictions: Observe the predicted species and associated probabilities in the app.
+-> View Predictions: Observe the predicted species and associated probabilities in the app.<br>